“I think a name change should be the first point of order,” suggested the bailiff Colette as she led The Cappy into his newly acquired auction house.

 The screen showed Marcus held helpless.
 His support inside The Boss had been gunned down.
 Simon was flat on the ground with guns to his head.

 “Say goodbye to your brother boys.
-It’s the last time you’re gonna see him.”
+You ain’t ever going to see him again.”

 Kieran and Paddy shared a look.
 Reginald’s lip curled.